robertsweetman/module_2/mdbook/src/1_slide.md

 We're employing a number of 'best in class' technologies to get the results we need.

+Deploy all the resources to AWS using Infrastructure as Code (IaC) via Terraform.
+This means the entire setup can be torn down, moved and rebuilt at will, rather than manually.

+Data is stored in AWS Relational Database Service (RDS) in PostgreSQL
+ * Retains ultimate flexibility of access/changes
+ * Can be easily pulled in to any service or manipulated as needed

 AWS serverless Lambda functions
  * The cheapest compute available on the cloud REF: ?
  * Written in Rust, the fastest language for Lambda runtimes REF:

+Local development/exploration with Jupyter & Python
+ * Probably the largest selection of ML models available
+ * Can easily pull from the PostgreSQL db to create a data-frame